 Steps To Get Tested For COVID-19 Antibodies

-- Locate your nearest MD Now location
+- Locate your nearest MD Now clinic

 - One of our providers will perform a brief medical evaluation and take a blood sample

 Whether you’ve tested positive or negative for COVID-19, there’s still a chance that you’ve developed the antibodies needed to fight off the virus.
 Our latest quantitative antibody test* can tell if a patient has been successfully vaccinated or was likely exposed to the COVID-19 virus in the past.